creijon/intersections/readme.md

 ### Triangle:AABB Intersection Test

 In addition I've implemented a new triangle:AABB solution which takes a different approach to the Schwarz-Seidel test.
-It is broken into three stages:
+It has three stages:

 1. Check for intersection between the AABB and the bounds of the triangle.
 Exit early if disjoint.
 2. Test each of the three triangle edges against the AABB.
 Exit early with an intersection.